delight-im/PHP-Foundation/README.md

 ### Uploading files

-Whenever you want to let users upload files to your application, there's a built-in component that does this in a convenient and safe way:
+Whenever you want to let users upload files to your application, there’s a built-in component that does this in a convenient and safe way:

 ```php
 $upload = $app->upload('/uploads/users/' . $userId . '/avatars');